vetate/project-ETL-Movies/README.md

 # project-ETL-Movies
-An End to End Data Engineering project for student using Azure Data Factory, Data lake, Databricks and Azure Synapse.
+An End to End Data Engineering project for students using Azure Data Factory, Data lake, Databricks and Azure Synapse.